Code-Institute-Submissions/Vaxholm/README.md

 - Links have a underline to be able to see wich site one is.
 The links get lightblue when hovering over.
 - The social links let people be able to go direct to the relevant social sites for Vaxholm.

+### Images

+- Gallerys modal make it easier to see one specifik picture make it easier to see the picture.
+- Smaller images in the content make a very good visiual for people to understand better what is written about.

+### Background-Images

+- The background images to show the beauty of the islands in Vaxholm and peek interrest.

+### Footer

+- Social links to offical site of Vaxholm city.
+- Make it easy for getting the right side for one interrested.
+- The bigger social links.

+### The Pages

+- ### Home
+- Page is to introduce about Vaxholm.
+- The first background image is showing Vaxholm city.
+- The information about what can do is short and good.

+- ### Activity
+- Another background image for show of the nature.
+- More specifik about the activites one can do in Vaxholm.
+- Still short for peeking the interest.

+- ### Gallery
+- Show many different aspect of Vaxholm.
+- Not to many or to few to show what can give.

+- ### Contact
+- A form to make it easy for one take contact for anyone who get interrested.

+## Technologies used

+### Languages used

+- HTML5
+- CSS3
+- Javascript (through bootstrap)

+### Frameworks and programs used

+- Bootstrap v5.0.0-beta1 - Used Javascript through Bootstrap and the navbar, footer header and the content using the grid system and media.
+- Git hub - For mine repositories and my code with my website site is located there.
+- GitPod - The site I used for coding the entire site.
+- Google Fonts - Used Google Fonts to import the font-family for my site.
+- Font Awesome - The images used for social links was imported from Font Awesome.
+- Balsamiq Wireframes - Balsamiq was used to do the Frameworks.

+## Testing

+### Functionality Testing

+- ### Navigation bar
+- Testing with both mobile and desktop.
+- The Functionality worked very well both.

+### CSS3 Validator

+### HTML5 Validator

+### Compatibility Testing

+### Performance Testing

+### Testing User Stories

+## Deployment

+### Publishing

+## Known Bugs

+## Credits

+### Code

+### Content

+### Media

+### Acknowledgements